We can’t argue with free money, and we guess you can’t either.

 - Capital One Quicksilver: 9 months

-The Citi Double Cash is the clear winner here, finishing three months ahead of the Freedom, a full half-year ahead of the Bank of America, AmEx and Discover cards, and it doubled up the intro-APR offer of the Quicksilver.
+The Citi Double Cash is the clear winner here, finishing ahead of the Freedom and Discover and a full half year ahead of the Bank of America, AmEx and Discover cards.
+It doubled up the intro-APR offer of the Quicksilver.

 Our guess is that the Double Cash is offering such a long intro-APR period to make up for the fact that cardmembers don’t get the up-front cash bonuses the other cards offer.

-General Cash Back Rate + Bonuses Winner (2 years): Citi Double Cash
+3. Cash Back Rate + Bonuses Winner: Citi Double Cash

 We’re using two years to offset the Discover it’s promotional cash-matching in the first year.
 Here are the results: